Waynehfut/Waynehfut/index.md

 - Participate

-1. From January 2019 to now, National Natural Science Foundation of China, Research on the panoramic intelligent decision-making method based on multi-mode cross-border fusion in intelligent medical situation, 91846107
+1. From January 2019 to now, National Natural Science Foundation of China, Research on the panoramic intelligent decision-making method based on multi-mode cross-border fusion in intelligent medical situation, 91846107;
+2. From January 2021 to now, National Natural Science Foundation of China, Research on dynamic active service mode based on deep aggregation of multimodal healthcare big data, 72071063;
-2. From January 2016 to 2021, National Natural Science Foundation of China, Research on cloud service recommendation method based on dynamic trust modeling in social network environment, 71571058;
+3. From January 2016 to 2021, National Natural Science Foundation of China, Research on cloud service recommendation method based on dynamic trust modeling in social network environment, 71571058.

 ## Award